 - Concurrent reclamation where several pits will be backfilled, contoured and revegetated.

 Excellence in Reclamation

-- Concurrent reclamation will be a standard practice and any existing disturbance will be 100% bonded.
+- Concurrent reclamation is a standard practice and existing disturbances are 100% bonded.

-- Where possible, wetlands and streams will be restored and whether restored or not, even temporarily used wetlands and streams will be mitigated through preservation or restoration of other wetlands near the mine.
+- Where possible, wetlands and streams will be restored, even temporarily used wetlands and streams will be mitigated through preservation or restoration of other wetlands near the mine.

 - We will return the site to a useful purpose and protect the surrounding natural resources.
 Engineered wetlands will be installed where appropriate to ensure long-term water quality.